Kaister300/BTD6ParagonCalculator/README.md

 [![Deploy static content to GH Pages](https://github.com/Kaister300/BTD6ParagonCalculator/actions/workflows/deploy-gh-pages.yaml/badge.svg)](https://github.com/Kaister300/BTD6ParagonCalculator/actions/workflows/deploy-gh-pages.yaml)

 ## Overview
 A simple web application to caclulate the approximate power of a BTD6 paragon based on in game factors.
-The webpage is situated in the project directory under webpage.
-An express server, `app.mjs`, has been included to run the page locally.
+This uses bun at the development runtime along with the React front-end framework to render and run the main calculation logic.

 ## Webpage Location
 The webpage is being hosted through Github Pages at the following address: